googlemaps-samples/android-navigation-samples/README.md

 # Google Navigation SDK Sample Applications

 These sample applications provide an example of using the Google Navigation SDK in an Android Studio project.

-Note: Currently, the Navigation SDK is only available to a select group of customers.
-To learn more about getting access to the SDK, [contact the sales team](https://cloud.google.com/contact-maps).
-Once you have access, you will be able to enable the Navigation SDK on your API key.
+For more information about using the Navigation SDK for Android, see the [developer documentation](https://developers.google.com/maps/documentation/navigation/android-sdk).

 ## Description